aidenliw/DetectAIText/README.md

 ## Description of Each File

-- **769Logistic.ipynb**: Focuses on Logistic Regression with TF-IDF analysis for detecting AI-generated text.
-This notebook includes the implementation and evaluation of the model.

-- **app.py**: Streamlit app execution file that uses BERT-related models (including DistilBERT and RoBERTa) to detect AI-generated text.
+- **app_bert.py**: Streamlit app execution file that uses BERT-related models (including DistilBERT and RoBERTa) to detect AI-generated text.
 This file sets up the user interface and handles model inference.

 - **app_gpt.py**: Streamlit app execution file that uses the ChatGPT-4o-mini model to detect AI-generated text.
 This file sets up the user interface and handles API requests to OpenAI.

-- **DetectAI.ipynb**: A starter file that includes basic Logistic Regression with TF-IDF analysis and BERT model development.
+- **LogisticRegression.ipynb**: Focuses on Logistic Regression with TF-IDF analysis for detecting AI-generated text.
+This notebook includes the implementation and evaluation of the model.

+- **BERT.ipynb**: Contains the basic BERT model development.
 It covers training and testing results for both approaches.

-- **DetectAIDistilBERT.ipynb**: Contains the code development for DistilBERT model, including training and testing results.
+- **DistilBERT.ipynb**: Contains the code development for DistilBERT model, including training and testing results.
 It focuses on fine-tuning the DistilBERT model for the task.

-- **DetectAIRoBERTa.ipynb**: Contains the code development for RoBERTa model, including training and testing results.
+- **RoBERTa.ipynb**: Contains the code development for RoBERTa model, including training and testing results.
 It focuses on fine-tuning the RoBERTa model for the task.

-- **DetectAIGPT.ipynb**: Utilizes the ChatGPT model via API to detect AI-generated text.
+- **ChatGPT-4o-mini.ipynb**: Utilizes the ChatGPT model via API to detect AI-generated text.
 This notebook demonstrates how to interact with OpenAI's API and evaluate the model's performance.

 - **Training_Essay_Data.csv**: The dataset used for training the models.
 It consists of essays labeled as human-written or AI-generated.